niravsutariya/watermark-jimp/README.md

 //
 var watermark = require('watermark-jimp');
 var options = {
     'ratio': 0.6,// Should be less than one
-    'opacity': 0.6, //Should be less than one 'dstPath' : './watermark.jpg'
+    'opacity': 0.6, //Should be less than one 'dstPath' : './watermark.jpg', //Path of destination image file 'position' : 'center' //Should be 'top-left', 'top-center', 'top-right', 'center-left', 'center', 'center-right', 'bottom-left', 'bottom-center', 'bottom-right'
 };
 watermark.addWatermark('./img/source.jpg', './img/watermark-logo.png', options);